toast92/print-dot-com/README.md

+## Next steps
+Here I define some things I thought of doing, but ran out of time for.

+- The routing is dynamic by using a `:type`.
+Navigating to a `:type` we do not have a JSON for shows an error page, but the page does not provide a way forward for the user.
+Ideally I want to redirect the user to a page I know exists.

 ## Learnings
+I always try to consiously reflect on my work and projects.
+Below there is a list of things that could/should have gone better, at the risk of casting a shade on my own assignment.

 - I should have taken better care of my TypeScript implementations along te way.
 I felt quite time-pressure so I cut some corners, for those corners to only come back and bite me.
 By having to fix up my TypeScript later on in the project I got none of the benefits of it as I barely iterated after the fixes, while fixing it took quite some effort.